-Previous singles, 'Don’t Make It My Fault' and 'Amsterdam', received radio play in New Zealand, including on 'The Edge', as well as internationally, such as in the UK, with airplay in London.
-'Don’t Make It My Fault' is also featured in Air New Zealand’s Runway Pop playlist.
-Zoë was recently invited to open for Kiwi artist Paige, showcasing her presence in the local live music scene.
+Previous singles, ‘Don’t Make It My Fault’ and ‘Amsterdam’, received radio play in New Zealand, including on The Edge, as well as internationally.
+‘Don’t Make It My Fault’ was featured in Air New Zealand’s Runway Pop playlist.
+LA on Lock described the vocal performance as “impressive,” noting the emotive power of her delivery, while Tear Away highlighted her “moving and heartfelt” songwriting.
+Welcome to the Gig praised Vera’s ability to “create deeply emotional music.”

 Zoë Vera's Debut Single